vackosar/vackosar.github.io/_posts/2021-07-14-Scout-Mindset-Book-Summary.md

 ##  The Case for Scout Mindset
 - Soldier mindset reasoning is a combat.
 Soldier Mindset is adopted for emotional benefits, social benefits, but it achives that only in a short term due to ripple effects of deception.
-- Scout Mindset reasoning is like a map making.
+- Scout Mindset (Scm) reasoning is like a map making.
 Scount Mindset is used for good judgments.
 Scount mindset is a long term better strategy most of the time.
 World is also becoming more Scout mindset oriented.

 ##  Developing Self-Awareness
-- SM is not about intelligence.
+- ScM is not about intelligence.
 On certain questions, higher the IQ leads to higher divergence in opinions between groups on the same topic.
-- SM is about updating probability of believes, understanding counter hypotheses, and  valueing new information.
+- ScM is about updating probability of believes, understanding counter hypotheses, and  valueing new information.

 ##  Thriving Without Illusions
 - Avoid desperation by doing the best.